jarvis08/TIL/Readme.md

 ---

-I am concentrating on studying computer science, to understand machine learning better.
+I am concentrating on studying computer science to understand machine learning better.

 - at SSAFY